huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 - `currentEntity`
 - `currentTemplate`

-These new datasets can be consumed via the `Value` and `Repeat`, just as with any other `Query` defined data.
+These new datasets can be consumed via the `Value` and `Repeat` components, just as with any other `Query` defined data.

 For example, to extract the Entity's title, you would use something like: